syzygy1/tb/README.md

 all tablebases for up to 6 pieces.

 Requirements for the generator:
-* 16GB of RAM for 6-piece tables (much less for 5-piece tables).
+* 16 GB of RAM for 6-piece tables (much less for 5-piece tables).
 * x86-64 CPU.
 * 64-bit OS.
 * Sufficiently recent gcc (producing 64-bit executables).